Zeraphim/Zeraphim/README.md

 <!-- <h1 align="center">Hi 👋, I'm JC Diamante</h1> -->
 <h2 align="center">JC Diamante | Zeraphim</h1>
 <h3 align="center">A passionate data scientist and web developer from the Philippines 🇵🇭</h3>
-<p align="center">A highly motivated and technically skilled BS Computer Science graduate who has a passion for data science, machine learning, and web development </p>
+<p align="center">A Bachelor of Science in Computer Science graduate at Mapúa University and a Data Scientist Pathway graduate at DOST PCIEERD Project SPARTA.
+I am deeply passionate about continuous learning and personal growth.
+My academic and professional journey has been driven by unyielding curiosity and commitment to mastering new skills.
+Dedicated in making substantial contributions to the dynamic field of data science and software development.</p>

 <img align="right" alt="coding" width="400" src="./coding.gif">